luxrck/GamepadSelection/README.md

 ##### Gtoff
 Support and extend `<gtoff>` like casting type using gamepad.
 If we already target a GameObject (enemy, party member, etc), then it will use the position of the target (`/ac xx <t>`).
 Otherwise it acts just like `<gtoff>` macros (`/ac xx <gtoff>`).

 vs. `/ac xx <t>`: We put GtAction into queue and execute it when ready instead of must wait a certain time to manually trigger that action.
-If `actionAutoDelay == true`, these two are same.
+If `actionSchedule != none`, these two are same.

 ##### Targeting
 Auto targeting the nearest enemy (if not) when casting actions.
 Damage actions will ignore the **SoftTarget** now, only Buffs could take use of it.